There will come a time in your life when you need to make a decision about whether or not to borrow money.

 Some Australians are turning to finance brokers to find loans that suit them.
 A finance broker acts as an agent between you and your loan provider.

 Using a finance broker can save you time and money, but you need to realise that they are usually not giving impartial advice and they may not be experts in the credit market.
-Look at the Australian Securities and Investment Commission's (ASIC) tips and warnings on their MoneySmart (new window) website.
+Visit MoneySmart's Using a broker page for some tips and warnings.

 It's wise to ask the broker a few questions before you meet.
 For example: